 Steven Lee Myers has worked at the New York Times for 22 years, five of them in Russia during the period when Putin consolidated his power.
 He spent two years as bureau chief in Baghdad, covering the winding down of the American war in Iraq, and now covers the State Department.
 He lives in Washington, DC.
 This is his first book.

-world's most secretive leaders.
-What is most striking, given the
+secretive leaders.
+What is most striking, given the aura of steely

-aura of steely consistency that Putin cultivates, is how he has
+consistency that Putin cultivates, is how he has changed over the

 'What Steven Lee Myers gets so right in The New Tsar, his